-- Out of season fruits and vegetables which are grown very far from where you live and shipped to you
+- Out-of-season fruits and vegetables which are grown far from where you live and shipped to you

 - Produce which will never be in season where you live and is therefore always shipped to your local grocery store.
 For example, in North Georgia, bananas will never be in season nearby so they are always shipped in.

 In conclusion, whatever foods are not currently in season where you live are grown (usually) in another country and climate and shipped to your local grocery store.

 What is the problem with buying these foods out of season?